csc-training/geocomputing/python/roihu/README.md

 * Once the job is finished, see output in `slurm-jobid.out` and `slurm-jobid.err` with VSCode for any possible errors and other outputs.
-* Check that you have a new GeoTiff file in the output folder.
+* Check that you have a new GeoPackage file in the output folder.

 ## Parallel job